Speakers & Panelists

 University of Maryland

-Dr. Rosemary Kozar is currently Professor of Surgery and Director of Translational Research at the University of Maryland R. Adams Cowley Shock Trauma Center.
+Dr. Rosemary Kozar is currently Professor of Surgery and Director of Translational Research at the University of Maryland R Adams Cowley STC.
 She completed medical school at Temple University School of Medicine then surgical training and surgical critical care at the University of Texas Houston and Temple University while also obtaining a PhD at Baylor College of Medicine.
 Her research interests are in nutrition in the critically ill and endothelial dysfunction after hemorrhagic shock.
-She has published over 150 peer-reviewed articles and has been continuously funded by the NIH for almost 15 years.
-In addition to her role in the AAST, she serves as committee chair for the American College of Surgeons Verification Review Committee of the COT and the Women in Surgery Committee and is past President-elect of the Shock Society.
+She has published over 180 peer-reviewed articles and has been continuously funded by the NIH for almost 20 years.
+She has also served on a number of NIH study sections.
+Dr. Kozar is active at the national level, having served as Chair of the Verification Committee for the American College of Surgeons, on the Board of Managers for the AAST and as Past President of the Shock Society.
+She is currently Secretary of Western Trauma Association and Chair of the National Trauma Institute.

 Geoffrey Ling, MD, PhD